pilab-dev/pishop-operator/CONFIGURATION.md

 - `MONGO_URI` must be provided
 - `BASE_DOMAIN` must be a valid domain name
 - GitHub credentials are optional but recommended for image pulls
+- TLS secrets must exist if `ingressTlsSecretName` is specified

 ## Troubleshooting